 Frequent and repeated logging operations present a risk of accumulated soil damage.
 It is therefore imperative that the impact of each operation be kept to a minimum.
 All relevant techniques should be applied. i.e. maximising summer logging, careful selection of sites, the use of tops and scrub to reduce ground pressures and the selection and repeated use of major snig tracks.
-The limits and assessment method is given in the Manual of Hardwood Logging Specifications.
+The limits and assessment method is given in the Manual of Logging Specifications.
+Except in areas of strategic importance, tops should not be burnt for at least three years after thinning, in order to allow time for the leaching of nutrients from the leaf component of the tops.